HoverRace: HoverRace.com

-On November 25, 2008, HoverRace.com released HoverRace 1.23, based on the original HoverRace source code.
+In November 2008, HoverRace.com released HoverRace 1.23, based on the original HoverRace source code.
 A number of improvements were made, including higher supported resolutions (up to 1600x1200), more gameplay options (weapons, mines, and speed cans can be disabled), misspellings were fixed, a revamp of network code for better working with NATs, and several other changes that help make HoverRace playable under Windows Vista and Windows XP without requiring the use of 8-bit color and VPN tools to play online.
 The current version, 1.23.3, still requires the user to modify router settings to enable port forwarding.

-In the future, HoverRace.com has plans for HoverRace, including the re-introduction of the E-On craft, more detailed craft meshes, rewritten network code, and several gameplay bug fixes, as well as porting the game to Linux using OpenGL and OpenAL for graphics and audio respectively.
+HoverRace.com had plans for HoverRace, including the re-introduction of the E-On craft, more detailed craft meshes, rewritten network code, and several gameplay bug fixes, as well as porting the game to Linux using OpenGL and OpenAL for graphics and audio respectively.

 HoverNet

 HoverNet was originally a third party add-on for HoverRace.
 It offered and extra Internet Meeting room for when the official version of the game was offline, bots, alerts a track downloader and news.

 After the original source code was released the developer of HoverNet decided to fork an early version of the HoverRace.com fork of the game as a personal hobby project.
 This project was originally called Open Hover but later became known as HoverNet NG.